-As the Choir School to Cardiff Metropolitan Cathedral, St John's College provides more than forty girl and boy choristers (aged 10-18), choral scholars and lay clerks for weekly services at Wales' National Roman Catholic Cathedral.
-The choir also gives an annual concert at St David's Hall, performances at the Royal Welsh College of Music and Drama, and venues such as St Paul's Cathedral, Bath Abbey, Oxbridge Chapels and Westminster Abbey, and concert tours across continental Europe.
-The choir performs in regular broadcasts on BBC Radio 4 before an audience of 1.6 million, and the choristers have featured in major productions such as BBC's The Hollow Crown and Doctor Who, and in a Hollywood feature film.
+As the Choir School to Cardiff Metropolitan Cathedral, St John's College provides girl and boy choristers (aged 10-18), choral scholars and lay clerks for weekly services at Wales' National Roman Catholic Cathedral.
 Our choristers have also performed as soloists for Llandaff Cathedral Choral Society and in WNO and RWCMD productions.